Business or Investor

 What changes under the NWPTA?

-Relative to British Columbia and Alberta, the current seamless business registration process between them will continue.
-In addition, residency requirements have already been eliminated in these two provinces and unnecessary differences in regulations between them have been largely reconciled.
+At the time the NWPTA came into effect on July 1, 2010, the seamless business registration process relative to British Columbia and Alberta continued between them.
+In addition, residency requirements had already been eliminated in these two provinces and unnecessary differences in regulations between them had been largely reconciled.

-Finally, by July 1, 2013, Saskatchewan residency requirements and regulations related to the financial services sector will be reconciled.
+As of July 1, 2013, Saskatchewan residency requirements and regulations related to the financial services sector were covered by the NWPTA resulting in all Saskatchewan requirements being fulfilled and the NWPTA being fully implemented.

 How does the NWPTA affect my corporation?

 Removing duplicative registration and reporting requirements will make it easier and more cost effective to expand your corporation into the other provinces.
-Once the Agreement’s business registration and reporting requirements are fully implemented across all three provinces, a corporation only needs to file its annual report in the jurisdiction where it is incorporated.
+Now that the Agreement’s business registration and reporting requirements are integrated across all three provinces, a corporation only needs to file its annual report in the jurisdiction where it is incorporated.
 All filing fees have been eliminated.

-Aside from ensuring more secure access to the other provinces, this agreement commits British Columbia, Alberta and Saskatchewan to reconciling business reporting and registration requirements.
+Aside from ensuring more secure access to the other provinces, this Agreement commits British Columbia, Alberta, Saskatchewan and Manitoba to reconciling business reporting and registration requirements.
 If a business meets requirements in its home province, registration in the other province can be initiated in the home jurisdiction.
-A new integrated registry system, continuing the one already established between Alberta and British Columbia will be rolled out by the three provinces to streamline corporate registration for businesses in the three provinces.

-When does the new registry system take affect?
+When did the new registry system take effect?

 Will businesses automatically be registered in the other provinces?

-Companies in British Columbia and Alberta will be asked upon incorporation/registration in their home province if they want to be extraprovincially registered in the other province.
+Companies in British Columbia, Alberta, Saskatchewan, and Manitoba will be asked upon incorporation/registration in their home province if they want to be extraprovincially registered in the other province.
 If the answer is yes, then the home registry will facilitate that extraprovincial incorporation/registration, as well as forward periodic updates to the other registry.

-If I am registered in either British Columbia, Alberta or Saskatchewan what happens to my corporation's status when I register in the other provinces?
+If I am registered in British Columbia, Alberta, Saskatchewan or Manitoba what happens to my corporation's status when I register in the other provinces?

 Your corporation's status in your home province will remain the same.

-I have an Alberta registered corporation.
-How do I register in British Columbia or Saskatchewan if I want to do business there?
+How do I register extraprovincially in British Columbia, Alberta, Saskatchewan or Manitoba if I want to do business there?

-My corporation is based in British Columbia, Alberta or Saskatchewan and is already extraprovincially registered in the other provinces.
+My corporation is based in British Columbia, Alberta, Saskatchewan or Manitoba and is already extraprovincially registered in the other provinces.
 How does the NWPTA affect that registration?

-British Columbia, Alberta and Saskatchewan corporations that are already registered in one of the other provinces will not need to take any additional action.
+British Columbia, Alberta and Saskatchewan corporations that are already registered in one of the other provinces do not need to take any additional action.

 Can businesses choose which province's regulations to operate under?